Abstract polytope

-In mathematics, an abstract polytope is an algebraic partially ordered set which captures the dyadic property of a traditional polytope without specifying purely geometric properties such as points and lines.
+In mathematics, an abstract polytope is an algebraic partially ordered set which captures the combinatorial property between vertices and edges of a traditional polytope without specifying purely geometric properties such as points and line segments.

-A geometric polytope is said to be a realization of an abstract polytope in some real N-dimensional space, typically Euclidean.
+A geometric polytope is said to be a realization of an abstract polytope in some real n-dimensional space, typically Euclidean.
 This abstract definition allows more general combinatorial structures than traditional definitions of a polytope, thus allowing new objects that have no counterpart in traditional theory.

-Introductory concepts
+Principles

 Traditional versus abstract polytopes

 In Euclidean geometry, two shapes that are not similar can nonetheless share a common structure.
-For example a square and a trapezoid both comprise an alternating chain of four vertices and four sides, which makes them quadrilaterals.
+For example, a square and a trapezoid both comprise an alternating chain of four vertices and four sides, which makes them quadrilaterals.
 They are said to be isomorphic or “structure preserving”.

 This common structure may be represented in an underlying abstract polytope, a purely algebraic partially ordered set which captures the pattern of connections (or incidences) between the various structural elements.
 The measurable properties of traditional polytopes such as angles, edge-lengths, skewness, straightness and convexity have no meaning for an abstract polytope.

 What is true for traditional polytopes (also called classical or geometric polytopes) may not be so for abstract ones, and vice versa.
 For example, a traditional polytope is regular if all its facets and vertex figures are regular, but this is not necessarily so for an abstract polytope.